Nonlocality-induced surface localization in Bose-Einstein condensates of light: Surface localization of light in lattice potentials

 Let us consider the case $x_{\rm min}\gg\xi$ (deep lattice, or tight-binding, limit), where the distance between two consecutive lattice wells is much larger than the characteristic size of a lattice well.
 As in Sec.~\ref{sec:doublewell}, we focus on the low-energy part of the spectrum, specifically the first $D_x$ energy states.
 The low-energy wavefunctions $\{\psi^{(0)}_m(x)\}$, with $m=1,\ldots,D_x$, consists in general of $D_x$ localized quasi-Gaussian peaks (i.e., the Wannier localized functions), each one centered on a given lattice well.
 Out of these $D_x$ peaks, two peaks are centered at the two outermost lattice sites (i.e., the boundary, or surface, sites), and the remaining $D_x-2$ peaks occupy the bulk lattice sites.
 The overlap of the Wannier functions on the bulk sites gives raise to the set of $D_x-2$ energy levels $\{\mu^{(0)}_m\}$ ($m=1,\ldots,D_x-2$), defining the tight-binding lowest energy band.
 The band becomes flatter and flatter (i.e., the bulk states approach degeneracy) the larger $x_{\rm min}/\xi$.
 Instead, the two Wannier functions at the boundary sites give raise to two additional, quasi-degenerate energy levels $\mu^{(0)}_{D_x-1}$ and $\mu^{(0)}_{D_x}$, at significantly higher energy compared to the tight-binding band.
 These two high-energy levels identify the symmetric and antisymmetric localized surface modes, effectively forming a boundary double-well system (see Appendix~\ref{appendix:spectrumtightbindinglimit}).

 While the discussion above is valid for general $D_x$, which can be arbitrarily large, in this paper, we focus on a relatively short lattice of $D_x=6$ sites.
-We make this choice because it allows us to systematically investigate the effect of nonlinearities while keeping a reasonable numerical complexity.
+We make this choice because, \revthree{on one hand, short lattices are relevant to current photon BEC experiment, and on the other hand, they allow} us to systematically investigate the effect of nonlinearities while keeping a reasonable numerical complexity.
 Always for numerical reasons, we choose $x_{\rm min}/\xi=6$.
 We identify this choice as a good compromise between being in the sufficiently deep-lattice limit, while avoiding the presence of vanishing small energy gaps in the spectrum that would spoil the numerical convergence of our algorithm.
 The first $D_x$ eigenvalues, ordered in ascendent order, are shown in Fig.~\ref{fig:spectrumtightbinding1}.
 Dots with $m=1,2,3,4$ denote bulk states, where the condensate wavefunction is distributed on the four bulk lattice sites.
 The red dots at $m=5,6$ are the two quasi-degenerate boundary states, where instead the condensate wavefunction focuses on the two boundary sites, see Fig.~\ref{fig:spectrumtightbinding2} of Appendix~\ref{appendix:spectrumtightbindinglimit}.